Mao Zedong: Writings and calligraphy

 Mao wrote prolifically on political strategy, commentary, and philosophy both before and after he assumed power.
 Mao was also a skilled Chinese calligrapher with a highly personal style.
-In China, Mao was considered a master calligrapher during his lifetime.
 His calligraphy can be seen today throughout mainland China.
 His work gave rise to a new form of Chinese calligraphy called "Mao-style" or Maoti, which has gained increasing popularity since his death.
 There exist various competitions specialising in Mao-style calligraphy.

 Literary works

-As did most Chinese intellectuals of his generation, Mao's education began with Chinese classical literature.
+Mao's education began with Chinese classical literature.
 Mao told Edgar Snow in 1936 that he had started the study of the Confucian Analects and the Four Books at a village school when he was eight, but that the books he most enjoyed reading were Water Margin, Journey to the West, the Romance of the Three Kingdoms and Dream of the Red Chamber.
 Mao published poems in classical forms starting in his youth and his abilities as a poet contributed to his image in China after he came to power in 1949.
 His style was influenced by the great Tang dynasty poets Li Bai and Li He.

-Some of his most well-known poems are "Changsha" (1925), "The Double Ninth" (October 1929), "Loushan Pass" (1935), "The Long March" (1935), "Snow" (February 1936), "The PLA Captures Nanjing" (1949), "Reply to Li Shuyi" (11 May 1957), and "Ode to the Plum Blossom" (December 1961).
+Some of his best known poems are "Changsha" (1925), "The Double Ninth" (October 1929), "Loushan Pass" (1935), "The Long March" (1935), "Snow" (February 1936), "The PLA Captures Nanjing" (1949), "Reply to Li Shuyi" (11 May 1957), and "Ode to the Plum Blossom" (December 1961).

-Portrayal in film and television
+Portrayal in media

 Mao has been portrayed in film and television numerous times.
 Some notable actors include: Han Shi, the first actor ever to have portrayed Mao, in a 1978 drama Dielianhua and later again in a 1980 film Cross the Dadu River; Gu Yue, who had portrayed Mao 84 times on screen throughout his 27-year career and had won the Best Actor title at the Hundred Flowers Awards in 1990 and 1993; Liu Ye, who played a young Mao in The Founding of a Party (2011); Tang Guoqiang, who has frequently portrayed Mao in more recent times, in the films The Long March (1996) and The Founding of a Republic (2009), and the television series Huang Yanpei (2010), among others.
 Mao is a principal character in American composer John Adams' opera Nixon in China (1987).
 The Beatles' song "Revolution" refers to Mao in the verse "but if you go carrying pictures of Chairman Mao you ain't going to make it with anyone anyhow..."; John Lennon expressed regret over including these lines in the song in 1972.